 Donuts with Yeast vs No-Yeast Donuts – what’s the difference? — The differences between yeast and no-yeast doughnuts include:

-- Making donuts without yeast takes less time to make because unlike yeast, baking-powder as a raising agent starts its action of raising the dough as soon as it combines with the wet ingredients.
+- Preparation Time: Making donuts without yeast takes less time to make because unlike yeast, baking-powder as a raising agent starts its action of raising the dough as soon as it combines with the wet ingredients.
 On the other hand, yeast takes up to one hour to fully activate and raise the doughnut dough – that waiting time extends the duration it takes to make donuts with yeast.

 Can you bake donuts in the oven instead of frying?
 Yes, you can also bake doughnuts.
 Donuts made in the oven are called ‘cake donuts’ or simply, ‘baked donuts’.
 Usually, baking powder is used when making donuts in the oven.
 FUN FACT: A long time ago, the only way doughnuts were made was by frying.
 That was before the invention of baking powder when yeast was the only available raising agent for dough/ flour.
 Today, there are 2 types – it’s either the baked donut or the fried doughnut (also referred to as yeast or raised donuts).